 The Respondent is a Ugandan incorporated company with limited liability and owned by persons of Asian origin.
 With the expulsion of Asians in 1972 by the military regime of Id Amin the owners fled the country the same year.
-At the time of the expulsion, the Respondent was the registered proprietor of Plot No. 9 Hill Lane, Kololo Kampala, comprised in Leasehold Register Volume 354, Folio 17, which, for convenience, I shall henceforth refer to as the suit property.
+At the time of the expulsion, the Respondent was the registered proprietor of Plot

-Subsequently, the Government of Uganda took over the suit property and vested it for management purposes in the Departed Asians Property Custodian Board by virtue of the provisions of Decree No. 27 of 1973.
-This decree came into force on 7/12/1973.
-Sometime in 1977, the Departed Asians Property Custodian Board purportedly sold the suit property to one Francis Nyangweso who in turn transferred it to one Mohammed Magid Bagalaaliwo.
-On 21/4/1980, Bagalaaliwo was registered as the new proprietor, of the suit property.
-With the coming into force of the Expropriated Properties Act No. 9 of 1982, the suit property reverted to Government which took possession of it until Mohammed Magid Bagalaaliwo obtained a consent judgment in his favor from the Uganda Attorney-General, dated 8th November, 1991.
+No. 9 Hill Lane, Kololo Kampala, comprised in Leasehold Register Volume 354, Folio 17, which, for convenience, henceforth refer to as the suit property.
+Subsequently, the Government of Uganda took over the suit property and vested it management purposes in the Departed Asians Custodian Board by virtue of the provisions of Decree No. 27 of This decree came into force on 7/12/1973.
+1977, the Departed Asians Property Custodian Board purportedly sold the suit property to one Francis Nyangweso who in turn transferred it to one Mohammed Magid Bagalaaliwo.
+21/4/1980, Bagalaaliwo was registered as the new proprietor of With the coming into force of the suit property.
+Expropriated Properties Act No. 9 of 1982, the suit property reverted to Government which took possession of it until Mohammed Magid Bagalaaliwo obtained a consent judgment in his favour from the Uganda Attorney-General, dated 8th November, 1991.

 On 7/12/1993, the Respondent obtained from the Minister of State for Finance and Economic Planning in charge of the Departed Asians Property Board, a Letter of repossession of the suit property.
-Following some correspondence between the parties and the Registrar of Land Titles, the Minister in a letter dated 25.9.94, clarified that the Respondent was entitled to repossess the suit property.
-Armed with the letters authorizing repossession, the Respondent filed the original suit against Mohammed Magid Bagalaaliwo and Ronald Muwenda Mutebi to secure, inter alia, vacant possession of the suit property.
-At the instance of the Respondent, Ronald Muwenda Mutebi was dropped from the suit and at the instance and application of Mohammed Magid Bagalaaliwo and with the consent of the appellant and the Attorney - General; the latter two were joined in the suit as 2nd and 3rd Defendants.
+Following some correspondence between the parties and the Registrar of Land Titles, the Minister in a letter dated 25.9.94, clarified that the Respondent was entitled to repossess Armed with the letters authorising suit property. repossession, the Respondent filed the original suit against Mohammed Magid Bagalaaliwo and Ronald Muwenda Mutebi to secure, inter alia, vacant possession of the suit property. instance of the Respondent, Ronald Muwenda Mutebi was dropped from the suit and at the instance and application of Mohammed Magid Bagalaaliwo and with the consent of the appellant and the

+Attorney - General, the latter two were joined in the suit as 2nd and 3rd Defendants.
 In his amended written statement of Defence, Mohammed Magid Bagalaaliwo countered the Respondents' claim by a counter claim in which he sought, inter alia, compensation from the 2nd and 3rd defendants as an alternative remedy.

+At the hearing of the suit, Mr. Sekandi for the appellant raised three preliminary objections, namely:-

+- (1) That the suit was time barred

+- (2) that the plaintiff had no locus standi

-At the hearing of the suit, Mr. Sekandi for the appellant raised three preliminary objections, namely:- and (3) that the suit disclosed no cause of action against all the defendants.
-The trial judge heard submissions and arguments on all the three grounds with which both counsel for the 1st and 3rd co defendants agreed.
-The learned trial judge upheld all the grounds, and dismissed the Respondent's suit, with costs to the appellant and the other two defendants.
+- and (3) that the suit disclosed no cause of action against all the defendants.

+The trial judge heard submissions and arguments on all the three grounds with which both counsel for the 1st and 3rd co-The learned trial judge upheld all the X dependents agreed. grounds, and dismissed the Respondent's suit, with costs to the appellant and the other two defendants.
 The Respondent appealed against the judgment and orders of the trial judge on seventeen grounds which in substance revolved around the three issues of objection upheld by the trial judge and the effect of the Expropriation Properties Act No. 9 of 1982 on the suit property.
 The Court of Appeal allowed the appeal with costs to the Respondent and the dismissal and other consequential orders made by the trial judge were set aside.
 The case was remitted to the High Court for hearing on merits and the appellant together with the other respondents in the Court of Appeal were ordered to pay the Respondent's costs of the appeal.